 Without a carrier, your baby can’t sit and face out at the same time very easily.
 You’d usually have to hold them upright, and this isn’t really ideal for either of you.

-We love that TushBaby lets you easily pick up your baby and face them out to see the world.
-In this position, the TushBaby continues to take on the weight of your child while you comfortably hold them with one arm.
+We love that Tushbaby lets you easily pick up your baby and face them out to see the world.
+In this front facing position, the Tushbaby continues to take on the weight of your child while you comfortably hold them with one arm.
 What a joy for them to take in that 180-degree view we easily take for granted.

 No Matter Which Way You Choose to Carry…

 With 4 ways to carry your baby with TushBaby, it works well for babies and toddlers at any age.
 We know that all babies have different preferences, and every parent or caregiver has different day-to-day adventures they want to do with their baby.
 TushBaby’s flexible carrying options means you can accomplish everything you need to while giving your baby the love they need.
 And the biggest bonus?

 No matter what position you choose, it’s a snap to get them from up to down and back again.
 Once children are mobile, they’re rarely ok with just hanging out.
 TushBaby ensures your child can get down and play and run around easily - which can’t be said about other baby carriers.

 Is there an age or weight limit for Tushbaby?

 TushBaby can be used for kids up to about 3 years old, or 44lbs in weight.
 From 0-4 months, TushBaby can be used as breastfeeding support.
 Once babies begin to have more head and body control, the carrier can be used to hold your baby with them facing as you take care to hold their head.
 Around 6 months, when your baby has complete neck and head control, you can use TushBaby in all 4 ways.